 - Remaining: ~€2,000/month

-The reality: Lisbon is the clear savings winner.
+Reality: Lisbon is the clear savings winner on this list.
 Even with rising rents, cost of living is dramatically lower than Northern Europe.

 - ✅ 300+ days of sunshine per year